Debilitating Depression, Symptoms & Treatment

 Diabetes

 Diabetes is a widespread condition that impairs the ability of your body to process blood glucose, popularly known as blood sugar.
 Several types of diabetes have various treatments.
 In the United States, there are about 34.2 billion people of all ages living with diagnosed and undiagnosed diabetes.
-Without careful, ongoing treatment and management, diabetes can accumulate sugars in the blood, further increasing the risk of dangerous medical significant health complications, such as stroke and heart disease.
+Without careful, ongoing treatment and management, it can accumulate sugars in the blood, further increasing the risk of dangerous medical significant health complications, such as stroke and heart disease.

 What are the early signs of diabetes?